Design and Technology

 Key Stages 1 and 2

-Each aspect of Design and Technology is visited at least once in both Key Stage 1 and Key Stage 2 (with the exception of Electricity, this is only required to be taught in Key Stage 2 and is cross-curricular with Science.)
-Every class carries out three Design and Technology projects per year, one of which is a food based project, to develop the children’s cooking skills and enhance their knowledge and understanding of healthy eating and nutrition.
+Each aspect of Design and Technology is visited at least once in both Key Stage 1 and Key Stage 2 (with the exception of Electricity, which is only required to be taught in Key Stage 2 and is cross-curricular with Science.)
+Every class carries out three Design and Technology projects per year (2 projects in year 6), one of which is a food based project, to develop the children’s cooking skills and enhance their knowledge and understanding of healthy eating and nutrition.
 In Key Stage 2 children are given the opportunity to look at key events and individuals in Design and Technology that have helped shape the world.

 Foundation Stage